dv/gmailcc/README.md

 Installation & Usage
 --------------------
-Info on how to install and use it can be found here: http://code.crowdway.com/projects/show/gmailcc
+Info on how to install and use it can be found [on the project site](http://code.crowdway.com/projects/show/gmailcc "Gmail Carbon Copy - Tutorial").